evandcoleman/Lights-Legacy/README.md

 `Lights` allows you to change the color of the LEDs, animate the LEDs, and schedule events.

+`Lights` also allows you to control X10 devices.

 ## How does it work? ##

 `Lights` uses a central WebSocket server to proxy commands from the iOS app to the Arduino.
 In theory, this project could be modified so that the WebSocket server runs directly on the Arduino, thus removing the need for a separate server, but that is outside the scope of this project.